 - Buffalo Vegan Taco Bowl

 - Vegan Chocolate Mousse

 Everyone’s pantry looks a little different so I provided quite the list of vegan pantry staples, so hopefully, you do have most of the ingredients for one or two of these recipes.
 And if you have the ingredients for all of them, well then you are just showing off.
 In all seriousness, I hope these recipes provide a little guidance and support on what you could be eating.
-I rounded up 12 pantry meals.
+I rounded up 13 pantry recipes.
 The goal is to get your mouth watering and get you excited to cook up a storm during this time.